Amey-Thakur/Amey-Thakur.github.io/content/posts/2021-08-10-fundamentals-of-neural-networks/index.md

 How does our artificial model compare to the real thing?

-{{< figure src="figures/TABLE-1---An-Analogy-of-BNN-and-ANN.jpg" caption="Analogy between Biological and Artificial Neural Networks" align="center" >}}
+{{< figure src="Fundamentals of Neural Networks/figures/TABLE-1---An-Analogy-of-BNN-and-ANN.jpg" caption="Analogy between Biological and Artificial Neural Networks" align="center" >}}

 ---